FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 Than just untar the logs and go through  them ;)

+## Getting events for your deployments

+To troubleshoot your deployments you may need to have a look at the related events via:

+#### BOSH Cloud Check

 You can also check the VMs that make up one deployment by using:

     bosh cloud-check -d deploymentname